SC-MMO/express-test/README.md

-## Express JS Test
+## Express Test

-This website is designed to learn & understand how express + react works (ts versions)
+This project is being created to learn & understand how express + react works (ts versions)

 ## Deployment